 Enforcement & Penalties

 Where a local authority considers a landlord to be in breach of the Regulations, it may impose a fixed financial penalty.
-The maximum penalty for non-compliance in residential properties is £5,000.
+The maximum penalty for non-compliance with minimum energy efficiency standards in residential properties is £5,000.

 Civil penalties for commercial properties will be based on the rateable value of the property.
 Where a landlord has been in breach for less than three months, fines must not exceed 10% of the rateable value, subject to a cap of £50,000.
 The level of fine will increase for breaches that exceed three months to 20% of the rateable value, subject to a maximum cap of £150,000.